 During the year the Deputy Chief Fire Officer continued as Acting Chief Fire Officer and was paid the allowance in respect of the additional duties as the Chief Emergency Planning Officer.
-Other senior officers also received additional responsibility allowances during 2016/17.
+Other senior officers also received additional responsibilty allowances during 2016/17.
+From 1 April 2016 the working arrangements for the Finance Director and Treasurer were reduced under flexible retirement to 0.8 fte.